 What are you most proud of as an artist and/or a teaching artist?

 What have you accomplished through hard work and determination that might otherwise appear at first glance to be due to “luck” or circumstances?

-If you were given $500,000.00 to do with whatever you please, what would it be?
+If you were given a $500,000.00 to do with whatever you please, what would it be?